-\section{Zeta functions of a finite quotient}
+\section{zeta functions of a finite quotient}

-In this section we prove an analogous formula to \ref{wzorek} for Zeta function of a finite quotients.
-Since Zeta function may be different for any member in the family and as it is an arithmetic function depending on prime power $q,$ the problem is much more subtle.
+In this section we prove a formula which is analogue to the one stated in Thm. \ref{wzorek} for zeta functions of a finite quotients.
+Since the zeta function may be different for any member in the family and as it is an arithmetic function depending on prime power $q,$ the problem is much more subtle.

 Let $V,$ $W$ be finite dimensional vector spaces over a field $\mathbb{K}$ and take $L\in \textup{End}(V),$ $M\in \textup{End}(W).$ We define their characteristic polynomials: Over an algebraic closure $\bar{\mathbb{K}}$ of $\mathbb{K}$ we have factorisations and for some $\lambda_{1}, \lambda_{2}, \ldots, \lambda_{\dim V},\mu_{1}, \mu_{2}, \ldots, \mu_{\dim W}\in \bar{\mathbb{K}}$ which are in fact eigenvalues of endomorphisms $L_{\bar{\mathbb{K}}}$~and $M_{\bar{\mathbb{K}}}$ respectively.